vishnupkumar/OxiFine/README.md

 - Mar Baselios College of Engineering and Technology

 Guided by:-
-- Arun JS,
+- Arun JS
-- Assistant Professor,
+- Assistant Professor
-- Department of Electronics and Communication Engineering,
+- Department of Electronics and Communication Engineering
 - Mar Baselios College of Engineering and Technology